shridharssg/JavaScript/loops.md

 ### forEach

 `forEach` is a method in JavaScript that allows you to iterate over an array or an iterable object, executing a provided function for each element.

+ - It is often preferred when you want to perform the same action on each element of an array.
+ - It does not support "break" or "continue" statements for early termination or skipping iterations;
+ - It is specifically designed for iterating over the elements of an array and executing a provided function once for each element.

 *Syntax:*
 `array.forEach(callback(currentValue, index, array))`